sampokuokkanen/render_cow/README.md

 ## Usage

 In your controller, replace calls with `render plain:` to `render cowsay:` or `render cow:`.
+(You can still use render plain: and render partial: and others too, but you get invested cow superpowers by this gem)

 ```ruby
 class ApplicationController < ActionController::Base